Live Music in St Albans: Best Venues, Open Mics & Gig GuideThe Horn, The Mermaid, the folk club: the complete St Albans gigging map

 - Full band: £350–£700

 St Albans is slightly above the Hertfordshire average due to the affluent demographic and strong pub culture.
+For a wider benchmark, see how much to pay a UK live band and the 2026 UK gig pay guide.

 St Albans is proof that you don't need to be in London to have a thriving live music scene.
 The combination of quality venues, an active community, and a city that genuinely values live entertainment makes it one of the best places to gig in the South East.